Cost Share & Funding Resources

 USDA National Organic Certification Cost Share Program

-Organic crop and livestock producers in the states listed above can be reimbursed as much as 75 percent of their certification costs from October 1, 2013 through September 30, 2014, up to a maximum of $750.
+Organic operators can be reimbursed as much as 75 percent of their certification costs from October 1, 2013 through September 30, 2014, up to a maximum of $750.

 Organic operations may receive one reimbursement per scope of certification per year.
 This means that clients that are certified of crops and livestock may be eligible for more than one reimbursement.